-To be held on October 10, 2019
+To be held on October 7, 2020

-This Proxy Statement is being furnished in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board") of Frequency Electronics, Inc., a Delaware corporation (hereinafter called the "Company"), for use at the 2019 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the office of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York 11553, on the 10th day of October 2019, at 10:00 A.M., Eastern Daylight Time, or any adjournment or adjournments thereof.
-This Proxy Statement, together with the accompanying Annual Report on Form 10-K for the fiscal year ended April 30, 2019 and the Proxy Card, are first being mailed to stockholders on or about August 28, 2019.
-Only stockholders of record as of the close of business on August 14, 2019 are entitled to notice of, and to vote at, the Annual Meeting.
+This Proxy Statement is being furnished in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board") of Frequency Electronics, Inc., a Delaware corporation (hereinafter called the "Company"), for use at the 2020 Annual Meeting of Stockholders (the "Annual Meeting") to be held virtually over the internet using the following link (www.virtualshareholdermeeting.com/FEIM2020) on the 7th day of October 2020, at 10:00 A.M., Eastern Daylight Time, or any adjournment or adjournments thereof.
+This Proxy Statement, together with the accompanying Annual Report on Form 10-K for the fiscal year ended April 30, 2020 and the Proxy Card, are first being mailed to stockholders on or about August 28, 2020.
+Only stockholders of record as of the close of business on August 14, 2020 are entitled to notice of, and to vote at, the Annual Meeting.

 The Board may use the services of the Company's directors, officers and other regular employees to solicit proxies personally or by telephone and may request brokers, fiduciaries, custodians and nominees to send proxies, proxy statements and other materials to their principals and reimburse them for their out-of-pocket expenses in so doing.
 The cost of solicitation of proxies, which it is estimated will not exceed \$7,500, will be borne by the Company.
 Each proxy duly executed and returned to the Company is revocable.
-The procedure a stockholder must follow to revoke its proxy depends on how such stockholder hold its shares.
-Registered holders of the Company's common stock, par value \$1.00 per share ("Common Stock"), may revoke a previously submitting another valid later dated proxy or by providing a signed letter of revocation to the Corporate Secretary of the Company before the closing of the polls at the Annual Meeting.
+The procedure a stockholder must follow to revoke its proxy depends on how such stockholder holds its shares.
+Registered holders of the Company's common stock, par value \$1.00 per share ("Common Stock"), may revoke a previously submitted proxy by submitting another valid later dated proxy or by providing a signed letter of revocation to the Corporate Secretary of the Company before the closing of the polls at the Annual Meeting.
 Only the latest dated validly executed proxy will count.
-Stockholders also may revoke any previously submitted proxy by attending the Annual Meeting and voting their shares in person.
+Stockholders also may revoke any previously submitted proxy by attending the Annual Meeting and voting their shares during the Annual Meeting.
 Note that simply attending the Annual Meeting without taking one of the above actions will not revoke a proxy.
 In general, stockholders holding shares in "street name" may revoke previously submitted voting instructions by submitting to their custodian another valid voting instruction or a signed letter of revocation.
 Stockholders holding shares in "street name" should contact their custodian for detailed instructions on how to revoke their voting instruction and the applicable deadlines.